Skip to content

 Thick Pumpkin Puree

-Thick Caramelized Homemade Pumpkin Puree.
-Use it for a wide variety of recipes including Pumpkin Pie, Pumpkin Carrot Cake, Muffins, Lattes, etc… You get quite a bit from one Pumpkin and the addition of Pumpkin Juice & Seeds too.
-The Puree can be portioned into Ziploc bags and frozen until needed.
+Thick Caramelized Homemade Pumpkin Purée.
+Use it for a wide variety of recipes including Pumpkin Pie, Pumpkin Carrot Cake, Muffins, Lattes, Soups, etc… You get quite a bit from one Pumpkin and the addition of Pumpkin Juice & Seeds too.
+The Purée can be portioned into Ziploc bags and frozen until needed.

 Pumpkin

-Use a small Pumpkin, as the big ones or the ones used for carving are too big and fibrous.
+Use a small to medium Pumpkin, as the big ones or the ones used for carving are too big and fibrous.
+From an entire Pumpkin we will get the following;

 • Pumpkin Juice